skoolkid/skoolkit/sphinx/source/commands.rst

   Options:
     -b, --basic           List the BASIC program.
-    -c FILE, --ctl FILE   Use FILE as a control file when generating a call graph.
-FILE may be '-' for standard input.
+    -c PATH, --ctl PATH   When generating a call graph, specify a control file to use, or a directory from which to read control files.
+PATH may be '-' for standard input.
 This option may be used multiple times.
     -f A[,B...[-M[-N]]], --find A[,B...[-M[-N]]]
                           Search for the byte sequence A,B... with distance